Quebec passes bill requiring citizens to uncover faces while receiving public services

 After submitting the bill to a vote on Tuesday, provincial Justice Minister Stéphanie Vallée called the legislation a step toward "social cohesion."

-"Respect for cultures can only bear fruit when it's reciprocal, and if the role of our common state is also respected," she told the Quebec legislature.
+"Respect for cultures can only bear fruit when it's reciprocal and if the role of our common state is also respected," she told the Quebec legislature.

-The law stipulates that a person denied a service could ask for an accommodation; communication, identification and security would be factors in deciding on the request.
-However, the law appears to leave the decision to grant or deny a service in the first place with front-line public employee.
+The law stipulates that a person denied a service could ask for an accommodation; communication, identification and security would be factors in deciding on a request.
+However, the law appears to leave the decision to grant or deny a service in the first place with front-line public employees.

 "That's the nightmare aspect of it," Robert Leckey, dean of law at McGill University in Montreal, said in an interview on Wednesday.
 "I have no doubt that a lot of good-faith public servants will feel pressure to deny service."

-He said Quebec was a pioneering jurisdiction decades ago in bringing in equality measures in its own charter of rights, and it was "a shame" it was moving forward with Bill 62.
+He said Quebec was a pioneering jurisdiction decades ago in bringing in equality measures in its own Charter of Rights, and it was "a shame" it was moving forward with Bill 62.

-"It feels sad that it's pioneering now by stigmatizing a religious minority and trying to restrict their sense of being welcomed into public space, the public sphere, and getting public services," Mr. Leckey said.
+"It feels sad that it's pioneering now by stigmatizing a religious minority and trying to restrict their sense of being welcomed into public space, the public sphere and getting public services," Mr. Leckey said.

 Mr. Grey said he could envision a narrow law that prohibited police officers or schoolteachers from covering their faces, for example.
 But Quebec didn't provide evidence that veiled women posed a threat that required legislative action, he said.